This article contains affiliate links to relevant products.

 · An analogue mixer can receive and process analogue signals.

 The way a mixer works depends on the number of input and output channels it has.
-For instance, 8x2 mixer means there are 8 inputs channels being mixed into 2 output channel for a stereo recording while a 16x8 mixer means there are 16-in and 8-out options on the mixing console with 16 input channels and 8 output channel for recording a multi-track.
-With more input channels a mixer has, the more capacity of instruments and sound signals the mixer can combine and blend.
+For instance, an 8×2 mixer means 8 inputs channels are being mixed into 2 output channels for a stereo recording while a 16×8 mixer means there are 16-in and 8-out options on the mixing console with 16 input channels and 8 output channels for recording a multi-track.
+With more input channels a mixer has more capacity for instruments and sound signals the mixer can combine and blend.

-- Aux (auxiliary): this dictates the amount of effects and reverb each channel has blended.
+- Aux (auxiliary): this dictates the number of effects and reverb each channel has blended.
 A separate aux also sets the volume of the sound through the monitors and or headphones

 - Channel faders: controls the volume of the respective instruments in the mix

 - Equalization (EQ) knobs: the tone or timbre of each instrument can be parted into bass, treble or midrange by the EQ knobs.
 More detailed sound mixers will have more detailed EQ options.